-Note: SpamSieve does not tell Apple Mail on macOS 10.15 not to load remote images because this triggers a Mail bug that can prevent rules from moving messages to the proper mailbox.
+Note: On macOS 10.15 and macOS 11, SpamSieve does not tell Apple Mail to load remote images because this triggers a Mail bug that can prevent rules from moving messages to the proper mailbox.

 For full protection, most mail clients have an option to disable the automatic loading of remote images for all messages, rather than just known spams.
 The downside to this approach is that to fully view a good message containing remote images you would need to click an extra button to tell the mail client to load the images.